nicklalone/IGME-689---Assembly_6502/03 - Playfields and Asymmetry/01 - Playfields.md

 # <a id='admin'></a>Admin
 I have gone through most of the reading assignments.
 We are starting coding this week, let's take an inventory of coding capacity in class and who might be more helpful.
 # <a id='assignment'></a>Assignment
 This week, we're doing Source Code reading.
-This will probably be insanely difficult at first but I just want you to try your best.
+This will probably be a bit difficult at first but I just want you to try your best.
 As we move forward, it will get easier as you'll be exposed to more stuff.
 The point of assignments like these is to get you used to looking through source files for inspiration and fixes for things.

 The first assignment is simple, I want the labels that check for missile collision with walls and the playfield and I want you to tell me how they work and what the logic is.
 I want you to speculate a little as this is the first time so you probably won't exactly know but this source is VERY well commented and is the prototype of everything for the console.
 # <a id = "getstart"></a>Getting Started and Admin